LieberInstitute/SPEAQeasy/README.md

 ### Pipeline use with limited internet access ###

 + For users who do not have internet access when executing pipeline runs, you may first run `bash scripts/manual_annotation.sh`.
 This script must be run from the repository directory (from a machine with internet access).
 Modify the four lines in the "user configuration section" at the top of the script for you particular set-up.
 This sets up everything so that subsequent runs of the pipeline do not need an internet connection to complete.
 + Towards the end of the pipeline run, when R objects are created containing gene/exon/junction counts, some additional data is pulled from biomaRt databases by default.
-However, if an internet connection is not available, this extra information is not pulled (and a warning is generated).
+However, if an internet connection is not available, this extra information is not pulled (and an error occurs).
+Users without access to the internet during pipeline execution should provide the `--no_biomart` command flag to suppress this error and continue without the additional biomaRt data.
 This is the only difference between runs with and without internet access.

 ### Version description ###